 On top of your sleeping position, it is also important to know your sleeping habits.
 This will aid you in buying a mattress that suits your needs and preferences.

 - Consider your build.
 If you are a bigger person, you might want a firmer and possibly thicker mattress.
-A soft mattress may cause a sunken feeling in your back.
+A soft bed may cause a sunken feeling in your back.

 - Do you perspire easily during sleep?
 If so, avoid memory foam mattresses that retain heat.
 Get something with a gel cooling layer.

 - Does your partner move a lot?
 If so, you should get a mattress with minimal motion transfer.
-Avoid the standard innerspring mattress.
+Avoid the standard innerspring beds.

-- If you are a light sleeper, buy a mattress with individual pocketed springs.
+- If you are a light sleeper, buy one with individual pocketed springs.

-- If your child sleeps with you, make sure to get a waterproof mattress protector (try the Snowdown Premium Fitted Waterproof Mattress Protector).
+- If your child sleeps with you, make sure to get a waterproof protector (try the Snowdown Premium Fitted Waterproof Mattress Protector).
 It will save you a whole lot of trouble.
-Also, get a king-sized mattress so that there’s space for everyone.
+Also, get a king-sized bed so that there’s space for everyone.

 - Do you have asthma or sensitive skin?
 If you are, consider a latex mattress for it is naturally hypoallergenic.